 Their willingness to take initiative

-Employee engagement is more than a survey.
-There are many organizational decisions, processes, and relationships that impact engagement and performance.
+Employee engagement is more than sending out surveys.
+Many organizational decisions, processes, and relationships impact engagement and performance, including the following:

 Performance conversations.
 Employees want ongoing coaching and feedback from their managers.
 Embrace a modern performance management strategy with ongoing performance conversations and check-ins.

 Employee recognition.
 Recognition is a key driver of employee engagement.
-Build a real-time, peer-to-peer recognition program that aligns with your company values.
+Build a real-time peer recognition program that aligns with your company values.

 Goal alignment.
 Goals are critical in helping employees understand how they contribute to an organization’s success.
 You need a system to help employees develop and track aligned goals.

 Feedback.
-Today’s employees crave feedback and growth.
+Employees crave feedback and growth.
 Implement tools that help managers and employees collect, process, and take action on performance feedback.

 Tie results to business outcomes